-- (c) in the case of a name consisting of both an English name and a Chinese name- - (i) a new English name that consists of the words "Company Registration Number" as its prefix, followed by the registration number of the company as stated in the certificate of incorporation; and - (ii) a new Chinese name that consists of the Chinese characters "公司註冊編號" as its prefix, followed by the registration number of the company as stated in the certificate of incorporation. - (3) The Registrar must enter the new name in the Companies Register in place of the former name. - (4) The change of name has effect from the date on which the new name is entered in the Companies Register. - (5) Within 30 days after the date of entering the new name in the Companies Register, the Registrar- - (a) must notify the company in writing of- - (i) the fact that the name of the company has been changed; - (ii) the new name; and - (iii) the date on which the change takes effect under subsection (3); and - (b) must publish a notice of that fact, the new name and that date in the Gazette. - (6) A change of name under this section does not affect any rights or obligations of the company or render defective any legal proceedings by or against it.
-Any legal proceedings that could have been commenced or continued by or against it by its former name may be commenced or continued by or against it by its new name.
+- (ii) in the case of a Chinese name, a new name that consists of the Chinese characters "公司註冊編號" as its prefix, followed by the registration number of the company as stated in the certificate of incorporation. - (5) If a company gives notice of a change of name under subsection (3)(b), or if the Registrar exercises the power under subsection (4)(b), the Registrar must, unless the company is prohibited by section 3.33 from being registered by the new name - (a) enter the new name on the Register in place of the former name; and - (b) issue a certificate of change of name. - (6) The change of name has effect from the date on which the certificate of change of name is issued. - (7) A change of name under this section does not affect any rights or obligations of the company or render defective any legal proceedings by or against it.
+Any legal proceedings that could have been commenced or continued by or against it by its former name may be commenced or continued by or against it by its new name. - (8) In this section -